gestalta/gestalta.github.io/_posts/shibari/education/9998-01-01-hardpoint.md

 I’ve mixed the responses of people who knew what responses they were looking for in with the stuff that people were looking for in general because a lot of the responses were similar.<br>

 <h3>WHAT TO LOOK FOR</h3>
-A minimum of 1000 KG WLL (working load limit) was suggested (guessing this might be more relevant for people who are doing very dynamic suspensions and that people who do more static styles of rope / bamboo work etc. might get away with a little less??)<br>
+A minimum of 1000 KG WLL (working load limit) was suggested (guessing this might be more relevant for people who are doing very dynamic suspensions and that people who do more static styles of rope / bamboo work etc. might get away with a little less??) <br>A second person suggested a 240 KG SWL (safe working load) - working load usually takes into account a 4x safety factor (so 240KG will actually break at 960KG).

 **CONCRETE (or masonry)**
 This seemed by far the most controversial material to use as it’s brittle and can fail without warning and without prior deformation.
 Wood and metal (and also bamboo!) can bend, crack or otherwise deform before breaking (giving you time to react and get the model down).<br>